swaker854/InetSoftWork/How to do Date Comparisons.md

 ![](screenshots/compare-same-month-result.PNG)

 ## What if I want to compare a previous month to the same month last year?<a name="prev2"></a>
+Perform the steps above, except where it says 'Range End Date' uncheck the box for 'Today' and instead manually enter the last day of the month you want to compare with the same month last year.
 ## What if I want to the past thirty days starting in the middle of the month to the same thirty dayslast year?<a name="middle2"></a>
 Use the  [Custom Periods](#arb) tab and enter the start and end dates of both thirty day periods.
 ## What if I want to compare the past two or three months with the same months last year?<a name="multiple2"></a>